dask/dask/docs/source/bag.rst

 Dask.bag can load data from textfiles directly.
 You can pass either a single filename, a list of filenames, or a globstring.
-The resulting bag will have one item per line, one file per partition.
+The resulting bag will have one item per line, one file per partition:

 .. code-block:: python